min69u/Reforestation/README.md

-## Why did the banana go to the doctor?
-He was not "peeling" well.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!